YAkshTOyesh/YAkshTOyesh/README.md

 Hello there!
 I'm Yaksh Toyesh Ujoodha, a passionate explorer who finds joy in connecting the dots across data, experiences, and cultures.
 My journey is a blend of discovery, analysis, and fostering connections that enrich our world.

+### 💡 Interests
-- 💻 Interested in Data Science, Data Engineering, Data Analysis, Software Engineering, Time Series, NLP, Automation, Big Data
+- 💻 Interested in Data Science, Data Engineering, Data Analysis, Software Engineering, Time Series, NLP, Automation, Big Data.

 ### 🔍 Bridging Data and Narratives:
 - 📚 Studying Data Science and Computer Science at Beloit College.